SHMModbus/SHMModbus.github.io/modbus_clients/rtu/index.md

 # SHM Modbus - Modbus RTU Client

+This application is included in the [SHM Modbus](../../index.md) collection.

 The ```modbus-rtu-client-shm``` is a simple command line based Modbus RTU client for POSIX compatible operating systems that stores the contents of its registers in shared memory.

 The client creates four shared memories.